Jump to section

-For applications to the Clinical Trial, Career Transition and Career Development Investigator categories, applicants will be required to describe how their proposed research will translate into clinical benefits for patients with pulmonary hypertension.
+For applications to the Level 2, 3 and 4 categories, applicants will be required to describe how their proposed research will translate into clinical benefits for patients with pulmonary hypertension.
 The applications that offer the most compelling translational opportunities will be given greater weight during the review process.

 Applicants requesting an award to carry out research with recombinant molecules and/or animal or human subjects must obtain approval from the appropriate institutional or government authorities, e.g. an Institutional Review Board.
-If an applicant’s institute does not require special permission for using recombinant molecules, then this must be communicated to the Administrator .
-Bayer can provide assistance with this process if requested by the investigator.
+If an applicant’s institution does not require special permission for using recombinant molecules, then this must be communicated to the Administrator.
+Bayer may provide assistance with this process if requested by the investigator.

 The Administrator must receive copies of appropriate permissions before any award funds will be disbursed.